svenbergner/dotfiles/.config/nvim/README.md

 ### Plugins Folder

+Each plugin has a header comment with a link to the github repo and a short description of what it does and how to use it.
+To open a link just put the cursor over the link and press `gx` to open it in your system browser.

 Here is a list of the plugins that I use in my config with the correspondig links to their github repos.